What is ntopng¶

 ntopng licenses are generated using the orderId and email you provided when the license has been purchased on https://shop.ntop.org/.

-Once the license has been generated, it can be applied in order for
+Once the license has been generated, it can be applied to ntopng simply by visiting page “Settings”->”License” of the web GUI and pasting the license key in the license form.

 An ntopng restart is recommended once the license has been applied to make sure all the new functionalities will be unlocked.

 ntopng leverages MaxMind geolocation databases to augment IP addresses with geolocation data as well as information on Autonomous Systems.

 To use geolocation in ntopng it is necessary to register for a free MaxMind account to obtain geolocation databases.
 Detailed instructions are available at this page.